dsestero/sonarqube/README.markdown

 ##Limitations

 At the moment the module targets only OpenJDK on Ubuntu platforms.
-Specifically, it is tested only on Ubuntu 12.04 64 bit distributions, although probably it will work also on more recent versions and different architectures.
+Specifically, it was tested only on Ubuntu 12.04 and Ubuntu 16.04 64 bit distributions, although probably it will work also on more recent versions and different architectures.

 ##Development